Are you interested in getting free internet?

 - 2 GB of data per month: $42.95

 The free option could be great if you use little to no data on your phone.
 You’d have data for emergencies or rare access need, and get it for free.

 Juno is another carrier that offers free Internet as well as a variety of paid Internet access plans.
 Their free plan is limited to ten hours per month like it is with Netzero but would be good for light users.
 Juno also offers the no obligation, no contract policy.

 4. National Chain Stores and Businesses

 Another way to get free Internet access is to take advantage of nearby national chain stores and businesses that offer free Wifi.
 Many national chain stores and restaurants offer free Internet access for customers.
-Some of the most popular nationwide chains that offer free Wifi are:

 - Panera Bread